 “I think a refugee is someone who leaves a place with nothing,” says Annet, whose parents are deceased.
 Life in Bidi Bidi is challenging—especially for a young woman trying to raise three siblings.
 Shelter is precarious, as is human safety.
 Illness is a constant worry and frequent reality.
 Clean water and food are precious.
 Catholic Relief Services responds to this profound need by improving living conditions for people who have been displaced.
 At Bidi Bidi, CRS installed 1,194 latrines and built 1,226 safe shelters with windows and doors that lock—Annet and her siblings received one of each.
 And through CRS’ hands-on training and seed distribution, Annet has been able to feed her family by growing her own garden plot.

 “My hope is to raise my siblings,” she says.
 “And I know I can do it with the help of CRS and my Catholic faith.”

 Photo by Philip Laubner/CRS

-It’s estimated that there are more than 70 million people displaced globally—including nearly 26 million refugees.
+It’s estimated that more than 80 million people are displaced globally—including nearly 26 million refugees.
 This is the highest figure since World War II and a number that has far outpaced the international community’s ability to respond.
-Catholic Relief Services provides short- and long-term support to refugees, internally displaced populations and economic migrants.
-Refugee children are especially vulnerable, as the trauma and stress they experience while displaced can hinder their development.
-Help pass the Global Child Thrive Act to ensure refugee children are able to grow and reach their God-given potential.
+CRS provides short- and long-term support to refugees, internally displaced populations and economic migrants.
+Your voice is needed to continue this lifesaving work.
+Urge your members of Congress to support funding in the federal budget that helps refugee families access clean water, food, shelter, medical care and other basic necessities.

-Millions of our brothers and sisters are on the move around the world,
+Millions of our sisters and brothers are on the move around the world,

 Not by choice, but by desperation.